Apply to A-VOYCE!

 To learn more about A-VOYCE and past cohorts, visit our School Year page here.

 The program runs in Chinatown and Malden from Wednesday, October 8th 2025 to Friday, May 22nd 2026.
 Youth leaders will meet once a week for fun social events, leadership development workshops, and exciting field trips.
-The Malden Cohort meets on Tuesdays.
-The Chinatown Cohort meets on Wednesdays.

 This program centers Asian American experiences, but is open to young people of all identities who express commitment to these topics of social justice, and are open to talking about race and identity.